pflarue/ardop/docs/Host_Interface_Commands.md

 #### BUFFER

-The `BUFFER` message is recieved whenever data is added to the data buffer.
-It is a verification opportunity for the host to be sure that the data that was sent to ardopcf is the same length that it received.
+The `BUFFER` message is received whenever data has been added to the transmit data buffer.

-Example: sending to the ardopcf data port `<2 length bytes><mode>Hello` would return a `BUFFER 5` - the length of the acutal data.
-The `2 length bytes` is a big endian representation of the length of the data to load into the data buffer.
+Example: In FEC mode after sending some data to the data port, a host program should wait until after it receives a BUFFER response before sending `FECSEND` to the command port.
+Otherwise, the `FECSEND` might be processed before the data is added to the transmit buffer, in which case the data won't be sent.

 The `mode` is either `FEC` or `ARQ`.